-The municipality let the kindergarten for a cheap price but at the beginning, there were only a few Sangha members and it was never certain if they would be able to collect enough money for the rent.
-Gradually, more “Kagyu” visitors started to appear and together learned how to manage a centre, how to organize lectures and meditation weekends.
+The municipality let the kindergarten for a cheap price, but at the beginning there were only a few Sangha members and it was never certain if they would be able to collect enough money for the rent.
+Gradually, more “Kagyu” visitors started to appear and together learned how to manage a centre, organize lectures and meditation weekends.
 After a certain time, a group of 6 people formed who resided in the centre.
 At first, we had to redecorate to cover all the princesses and childish fairytale heroes who embellished the walls.
 With the help of several friends, one of the biggest centres in the Czech Republic came into existence.

-Brno is a university city, therefore students represented a majority among the centre clientele for a long time.
+Brno is a university city, therefore students represented a majority among the centre users for a long time.
 We did not forget about Lama Ole’s wish to purchase the house, therefore we started to contact the authorities, even though the purchase looked so unreal at that time.
 The centre received a great support of the Deputy Mayor who promoted the rental and subsequently also the sale.
-Once, he dropped in the kindergarten while cross-country skiing, he ringed the bell and resounded from the door: “Well, I just wanna check what you guys are doing here… I am the one who is renting the house to you…!”
+Once, he stopped by in the kindergarten while cross-country skiing, he ringed the bell and resounded from the door: “Well, I just wanna check what you guys are doing here… I am the one who is renting the house to you…!”

-Significant for our centre’s history was the year 2003 when the municipality finally agreed to sell us the house but we had to pay the price within the three months (€ 88,000).
-Friends both from Czechia and abroad helped raising the funds and thus since September 2003 the house has been the property of the Nydahl Endowment Fund, which manages most of the Buddhist real estate in the Czech Republic.
+Significant for our centre’s history was the year 2003 when the municipality finally agreed to sell us the house but we had to pay the price within the three months (EUR 88,000).
+Friends both from the Czech Republic and abroad helped raising the funds, and thus since September 2003 the house has been the property of the Nydahl Endowment Fund, which manages most of the Buddhist real estate in the Czech Republic.
 We managed to pay off our debts in two years.
 That was much faster than we originally anticipated.
 Meanwhile, we established a functional system of fundraising in the centre.

 The biggest event so far was surely the visit of the 17th Gyalwa Karmapa in our centre in 2004.
 Karmapa Thaye Dorje was shown round the house and blessed it.
 He also saw presentations of other Czech projects.
 At the same time, Karmapa became the only person who holds the keys to our centre without having to participate at regular house cleaning.
 Karmapa was pleased by this present and said he would be using the key.
-The Brno centre is open to everybody, key holders or not, both from Czechia and abroad.
+The Brno centre is open to everybody, key holders or not, both from the Czech Republic and abroad.

-We are looking forward to your visit!
+We look forward to your visit!